spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/install-pcg/install-pcg.md

 5. Provide a name for the PCG and use the **drop-down Menu** to select Nutanix as the cloud type.
 Click **Confirm** to continue.
 You will be redirected to the Private Cloud Gateway Overview page.

-6. To install the Palette agent, copy the kubectl commands from the slide-out panel and execute them against your workload cluster.
+6. To install the Palette agent, copy the kubectl commands from the slide-out panel and execute them against your self-hosted cluster.

 7. Close the slide-out panel when you have copied both commands.
 The PCG Overview page **Cluster Status** field will display **Pending** while the PCG is deploying.
 The deployment is complete when the **Cluster Status** field displays the status **Running**.